If someone is injured in an incident, first check that you and the person who is injured are not in any danger. If you are, make the situation safe.

 First aid courses

-These pages provide information and guidance about common first aid situations.
-But they aren't a replacement for taking a first aid training course.
+The advice given on this page only covers common first aid situations and is not a replacement for taking a first aid training course.